joaomicaelocosta/music-app/README.md

 - **Mobile Responsive**: Enjoy your music on the go with the mobile-friendly version.
 - **Three.js Animations**: Experience visual effects driven by the Three.js library.

+## Note Regarding Scrolling Demonstration

+To showcase the scrolling functionality, the song list has been intentionally duplicated in the project.
+This enables users to see and interact with the scrolling feature more effectively.

 ## Starting the App

 ### Prerequisites